ehalpern/macwire-config/README.md

 Inject configuration values into the service by declaring them in the constructor and tagging them with the approprate tag (generated in Config.Tags).

-#### Behind the scenes
+### Matching configuration properties to constructor parameters

-To inject a specific config value, be sure to declare the correct type and append the correct tag.
+When declaring configuration parameter, be sure to declare the correct type and append the correct tag.
 In the example above

 ```
   port: Int @@ `search.port`